Panabo

-Panabo, officially the City of Panabo (Dakbayan sa Panabo; Lungsod ng Panabo), is a 3rd class component city in the province of Davao del Norte, Philippines.
-According to the 2020 census, it has a population of 209,230 people.
+Panabo, officially the City of Panabo (Dakbayan sa Panabo; Lungsod ng Panabo), is a component city in the province of Davao del Norte, Philippines.
+According to the 2024 census, it has a population of 211,242 people.
+It is also known for being the “Banana Capital of the Philippines” for its vast banana plantations.

-Panabo is part of Davao Metropolitan Area as it shares borders with Davao City.
+Panabo is the second most populous city in Davao del Norte (after Tagum) and it is also part of Davao Metropolitan Area as it shares borders with Davao City.
 It has an area of 25123 ha.
 The Panabo City Hall is located about 2.23 kilometers from its boundary with Davao City.

 Etymology

 The name Panabo originated from the phrase "pana-sa-boboy" where "pana" means "arrow", the tool which the original inhabitants of the place, the Aetas, use when hunting wild animals for food.

 History

 Originally the rich lowland of what today is Panabo was inhabited by a group of natives called Aetas.
 These people led nomadic life and lived by hunting.
 With the use of their most essential tool, the bow and arrow—"pana-sa-boboy" as they call it—they hunted for food which primarily consisted of rootcrops and meat of wild boars.

 Settlers and pioneers from the Visayas and Luzon started to flock the place during the early 1900s in search of a new life in the region.
 When the first batch of settlers arrived on the place, in what is now the urban core of the city, they found out that it was already a thriving community, and thus called it Taboan, or trading center.
 Feeling alienated with the massive influx of settlers in the region, the Aeta natives moved further into the hinterlands to the west, thus ensuring that the settler inhabitants become the majority of the population.
 The new inhabitants started to name the place as Panabo, named after the bow and arrow that the Aeta natives always carry.

 Panabo, until then only a mere barangay of Tagum, then known as Magugpo during that time, became a town on July 19, 1949, through Presidential Proclamation No. 236 of the President Manuel A. Roxas.

 The Tagum Agricultural Development Company, otherwise known as TADECO, was founded on December 20, 1950, in the town of Panabo.
 It was the birth of the world's largest Cavendish banana plantation that saw the mass employment of the locals seeking for jobs, and the start of unprecedented growth of the town as even larger throngs of Visayan migrants settled on the town eager to join the plantation's workforce.
 Large areas of forests were cleared to make way for the banana trees under TADECO.
 The town of Panabo grew both in economic terms and population as decades passed since the founding of TADECO and numerous businesses were then set up locally, until the conditions finally warranted for its conversion into a city.